![]() |

 As you read the web lecture, make notes on anything that puzzles you, and be sure to raise your questions in class.

-It is important to understand what agendas your authors haveeven the most ideologically objective author has some agenda by which he chooses what to include and how to organize his material.
-Knowing the authors' material and teaching agenda swill help you learn and organize the material they present and make the most of the learning tools they have incorporated into the text.
+It is important to understand what agendas your authors have — even the most ideologically objective author has some agenda by which he chooses what to include and how to organize his material.
+Knowing the authors' material and teaching agendas swill help you learn and organize the material they present and make the most of the learning tools they have incorporated into the text.

-One of the material agendas the authors adopt is to help students " acquire a framework of key biological concepts into which they can fit the many new things they learn" (see Focus Students on the Main Ideas of Biology, p. viii).
+One of the material agendas the authors adopt is to help students acquire a framework of key biological concepts into which they can fit practical consequences (connections).
 A conceptual framework is like the structure of a house.
 You can populate the house with any ideas which will fit in the existing rooms.
 When the idea doesn't fit, it is rejected as incompatible with the basic framework.
 In science, it is never enough to just collect observations.
 A scientist must organize and explain the observations, find cause and effect relationships, predict future events, and even account for observations made after theory formation.
 When a science has a dominant theory such as relativity, quantum mechanics, or evolution in place, the first effort with any new data is to try to fit it into the dominant theory, into the conceptual framework.

 One of the authors' teaching agendas is to use good graphics to help you understand the material.
 Many people learn more easily from pictures than from words, and most people learn from both.
-So don't ignore the picturessometimes there is more information in the diagrams than there is in the text!
-The companion website has animations which are very helpful in understanding processes and dynamic (changing over time) relationshipsyou should use it frequently.
+So don't ignore the pictures — sometimes there is more information in the diagrams than there is in the text!

 Much of the effort in biology has gone into naming organisms, parts of organisms, and the processes of life and relationships between organisms.
 It is essential that you learn all these terms in order to understand and master the material.
 Make a list of the bold-faced terms in the chapter, and drill yourself on terminology regularly.
 Check your definitions with the glossary in the back of the book.